The Order of BAI-LEY

 Gnosis is the origin of the Order.

-A system that cannot stand up to reality cannot produce real value.
+A system that cannot survive reality cannot claim value or authority.

 A builder who refuses to record evidence cannot claim authority.